website watertownhistory.org

 present you with this token of our sincerest respect and regard.
 It is a gift which portrays the feelings of

-beautiful chalice, so indispensable in the performance of your sacred office,
+offering as this beautiful chalice, so indispensable in the performance of your

-from which none can drink without profaning it, save those who are anointed of
+sacred office, from which none can drink without profaning it, save those who

-God, must indeed cause its acceptance with a degree of pleasure that will sink
+are anointed of God, must indeed cause its acceptance with a degree of pleasure

 And now, Dear Father, while you receive this